 - A few prize cards, preferably First Prize, on your sales table at the Conwy Honey Fair will always boost your sales of honey.

 Read the schedule very carefully.
-Check that you are using the most up to date schedule.
 Check that your honey is entered in the correct class.
 Check that you are using the right type and size of jar.

 Ask for help using grading glasses, to ensure your honey is placed in the correct class.